Ed Balls: Early life

 Balls' father is zoologist Michael Balls; his mother is Carolyn Janet Riseborough.
 His younger brother is Andrew Balls, the CIO for Global Fixed Income at the investment firm PIMCO.
-His grandfather was a lorry driver and died of cancer when Balls was young.
+His grandfather was a lorry driver who died of cancer when Balls was young.
 His father, in Norfolk, was active in the local Labour party, delivering leaflets, and was chairman of the Campaign for the Advancement of Norfolk Education – CANE.

 Balls was born at Norfolk and Norwich Hospital in Norwich.
 He spent his early years in Bawburgh, Norfolk before moving to Keyworth, Nottinghamshire at the age of eight, where he attended Crossdale Drive Primary School and the private all-boys Nottingham High School.

 He was in the school choir, and played violin in the orchestra, where the head of music was Kendrick Partington, the organist of St Peter's Church, Nottingham.

 When Prince Philip visited the school in 1984 to open a new science block, Balls, as a Venture scout in the sixth form, met the Prince wearing outdoor walking clothing.
 Ed Davey, as head boy, met the Prince too, as one of three brothers who had gained the Duke of Edinburgh gold award.

 He was a house captain, and gained A-levels in English, History, and Economics in 1985.

-Raised as an Anglican he read Philosophy, Politics and Economics at Keble College, Oxford, graduating with a First – according to John Rentoul in The Independent – ahead of David Cameron.
+Raised as an Anglican he read Philosophy, politics and economics at Keble College, Oxford, graduating with a First – according to John Rentoul in The Independent – ahead of David Cameron.
 Later he attended the John F. Kennedy School of Government at Harvard, where he was a Kennedy Scholar specialising in Economics.

 Balls joined the Labour Party in 1983 while still at school.
 While at Oxford University he was a partially active member of the Labour Club, but also signed up to the Liberal Club as well as the Conservative Association, "because they used to book top-flight political speakers, and only members were allowed to attend their lectures" according to friends.
 Balls was a founding member of The Steamers, an all-male drinking club, and suffered embarrassment when a contemporary photo of him wearing Nazi uniform appeared in the papers.